kasamikona/mega-lucky/README.md

 You may need extra wire clippings to bridge the jumpers for type B.

 \*\* MIDI test points (will add photos later):
-Below the big `DY798` text, the second test point down is MIDI out (to M.TX).
+Below the big `DY798` text, the second test point down is MIDI out (to `M.TX`).
-Further down are 2 more points, furthest to the right is MIDI in (to M.RX).
+Further down are 2 more points, furthest to the right is MIDI in (to `M.RX`).

 \*\*\* Battery connector safety:
 The original battery connector pads are not disconnected when external DC is used.
 Using these may cause extensive damage if external DC is connected with batteries in place.
 You must plug the battery cable into the new location on the mod board instead.

 ## PCB assembly notes
 - Clean out castellated pads with tweezers if produced the cheap way (i.e. not paying for special routing).
 - Shave the top-front straight edge of the TRS connectors if new to ensure a proper fit.
 - You may wish to leave some connector pins unsoldered to allow realigning during installation.
 - Don't populate Q1-Q3, R25-R28, these are experimental alternative MIDI out driver.
+- DO NOT set the `LOUD` jumpers on v1.0 boards, this is broken.
+Leave R19-R22 & C13 unpopulated.